309thEDDGE/weave/README.md

 Anyone who desires to contribute to Weave is encouraged to create a branch, make the changes as they see fit, and submit them for review to a member of 309th EDDGE.
 Make sure contributions follow proper test driven development practices and PEP 8 style guidelines.
-The contributing guide can be found
+The contribution guide can be found
 <a href="https://github.com/309thEDDGE/weave/blob/OPAL-1135/CONTRIBUTING.md">here</a>